RanaWahid/MATLAB_Tasks/READMEtest.md

 The two players take turns putting marks on a 3x3 board.
 The goal of Tic Tac Toe game is to be one of the players to get three same symbols in a row - horizontally, vertically or diagonally on a 3 x 3 grid.
 The player who first gets 3 of his/her symbols in a row wins the game, and the other loses the game.

 ### GAME RULES:
-1.<br/> <p>
+1. <br/> <p>
-&emsp a.
+ a.
 The 2 players in Multi-Player mode play use “X” and “O”.
        The player that gets to play first will get the "X" mark (we call him/her player X) and the player that gets to play second will get the "O" mark (we call him/her player O).<br/> </p>

   <p>
- &emsp b.
+  b.
 While in Single Player mode, the player only plays with "X" and the computer plays with "O".
-       The player gets to play first with "X" and it takes turns against the computer.<br/> </p>
+       The player gets to play first with "X" and it takes turns against the computer.</p> <br/>
 2. A player marks any of the 3x3 squares with his mark (“X” or “O”) and their aim is to create a straight line horizontally, vertically or diagonally with two intensions:<br/>
   <p>
- &emsp a.
+  a.
 One of the players gets three of his/her marks in a row (vertically, horizontally, or diagonally) i.e. that player wins the game.<br/> </p>

   <p>
-  &emsp b.
+   b.
 If no one can create a straight line with their own mark and all the positions on the board are occupied, then the game ends in a draw/tie. </p>

 ### IMPLEMENTATION PLAN: